bartificer/programming-by-stealth/docs/pbs41.md

 ### Making the UI Reflect the Value of the Input

 The first step to bringing our custom UI to life is to add a change handler to the hidden input that will update the UI to reflect its current value.
-As we’ve seen many times before, we need to add this change handler inside a document-ready event handler.
+As we’ve seen many times before, we need to add this change handler inside a document ready event handler.

 ```javascript
 // add a change handler to the rating hidden input